marc-dantas/inkpad/tutorial/README.md

 To quickly draw a line, press and hold `LSHIFT` to change to **line mode** and use `LMB` to start drawing lines in your canvas.

+## Thickness by mouse wheel
+You can change the thickness of your stroke by holding left `ALT` and spinning the mouse wheel to make it smaller or bigger.

 ### Clear screen
 To clear the entire canvas, press `CTRL` + `X`.